128technology/docs/docs/intro_installation_azure.md

 * On the search box right at the top of the screen, search for "Subscriptions".
 If you cannot find the subscription associated with your Azure account click [here](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
 * Take note of your Subscription ID.

-2. Contact your Juniper Networks Sales representantive and provide:
+2. Contact your Juniper Networks Sales representative and provide:

 * The Subscription ID of the Azure account that will be used for the deployment.
 * The version of the Session Smart Networking software.
 Your Juniper Sales representative will assist you if you don't know the version you need for your deployment.